 “Temperature tells us a lot about children,” said Teresa Connolly, RN, clinical nurse educator at Baystate Children’s Hospital.
-“Getting an accurate temperature reading is crucial in knowing if your baby has an illness,” she added.
+“Getting an accurate temperature reading is crucial in knowing if your baby has an illness.”

-Nurse Connolly knows first-hand the importance of getting an accurate temperature.
-Below she offers some tips on getting the most accurate reading.
+Connolly knows first-hand the importance of getting an accurate temperature.
+She offers some tips on getting the most accurate reading.